5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Unsurprisingly, the rise of AI has brought two major challenges for marketers:

-• The challenge of convincing company heads to allocate marketing budgets to create content that stands out from the crowd.
+• The challenge is convincing company heads to allocate marketing budgets to create content that stands out.

-• The challenge of creating interesting content in the age of AI that makes people stop and read.
+• The challenge of creating interesting content in the age of AI is to make people stop and read.

 How to overcome it?